“I was facing my 2nd DUI within 7 years. K&B got my case to trial and was able to get it dismissed.”

 A conviction can — but a charge that's dismissed or reduced is a very different story, and North Carolina has expanded expungement eligibility.
 Protecting your record is exactly why early, strategic defense matters.

-Tell us what happened — as much or as little as you're ready to share.
+Tell us what happened — as much as you're ready to share.
 A Kurtz & Blum DWI/DUI attorney will respond personally.
 The call is free, confidential, and we aim to respond within 15 minutes during working hours.